openjdk/guide/src/index.md

     added 2289 changesets with 21194 changes to 7004 files
     updating to branch default
     6212 files updated, 0 files merged, 0 files removed, 0 files unresolved
-    $ du -s langtools
-    84396   langtools

-## Setting a JDK User Name

-Ensure that _ui.username_ has a value in the `~/.hgrc` file as described in [Verifying the Configuration](#verifying-the-configuration).

-## Creating
+## Creating a Mercurial Changeset

 The timing for creating a changeset is important.
 Creating the changeset long before it gets pushed into the parent repository may require complex merges.
 If a changeset is created before sufficient review or testing, a rollback may be required and a new changeset may be required to correct previous mistakes.
 The [mq extension](http://hgbook.red-bean.com/hgbookch12.html#x16-26500012) is recommended for managing changes before they become committed to a changeset.

 In the examples below, the script `common/bin/hgforest.sh` can be used to apply the Mercurial command to all the repositories in the forest.
-So when you see _**`hg`**_, if you are dealing with one repository, just use "`hg`", if it's a forest, use "`sh common/bin/hgforest.sh`".
+So when you see `hg`, if you are dealing with one repository, just use "`hg`", if it's a forest, use "`sh common/bin/hgforest.sh`".

 Each repository in the forest is managed independently.
 After editing files in the individual cloned repositories of the forest, the `hg status` command may be used to see the changes in a single repository.